semrush/intergalactic/website/docs/components/select/select.md

 ### Select all

-If you have more than three values, add the `Select all` option at the very beginning of the list.
-When everything is selected, change it to `Deselect all`.
+If you have more than three values, add the "Select all" option at the very beginning of the list.
+When everything is selected, change it to "Deselect all".

 ![multiselect scroll](static/multiselect-all.png)

-@## Work of multiselect
+@## Specific cases for multiselect

 In long lists (for example, in the list of countries), the values selected by the user should be pinned to the very top of the list when the user has closed/opened the select.